benpages/netlify_starter_site/src/blog/red-screen-iphone.md

 ### Turn on the feature in Mac OS settings

 1. Click the Apple icon at the top-left of your screen
-2. Select "System Preferences"
+2. Select "System Settings"
-3. Choose "Accessibility"
+3. Choose "Accessibility" in the sidebar
-4. Click "Display" in the sidebar
+4. Click on "Display"
-5. Choose "Color Filters"
+5. Scroll all the way down to the "Color Filters" menu
 6. Turn on "Color Filters”
-7. Select "Color Tint"
+7. Select "Color Tint" in the "Filter Type" menu
-8. Use the color wheel to find a deep red
-9. Move the intensity slider to the right
+8. Turn the intensity slider all the way to the right
+9. For "Tint", choose a deep red color (right of the color wheel)

 ### Activate red screen with a triple-click of Touch ID

-1. Click the Apple icon at the top-left of your screen.
-2. Select "System Preferences".
-3. Choose "Accessibility".
-4. Scroll down and click "Accessibility Shortcut" at the bottom of the sidebar.
+1. Still in your System Settings, select "Accessibility" in the sidebar
+2. Scroll all the way down and under "General", select "Shortcut"
-5. Check the box next to "Color Filters".
+3. Check the box next to "Color Filters".

-6. Now, you can activate or deactivate the color filter by triple-clicking the Touch ID button.
+Now, you can activate or deactivate the color filter by triple-clicking the Touch ID button.

 ## Why Make Your iPhone Screen Red